Fabricio-191/valve-server-query/README.md

 # RCON

-RCON options are the same as the ones used for `Server`, with the diference of `password`, see below.

-### Warns:
-* Executting `cvarlist` or `status` may interfere with other queries and it can throw an incomplete output (the cvarlist command above all)
-* Some commands may cause an server-side error (`sv_gravity 0` in some cases for example) and it will disconnect
+Some commands will cause the server to disconnect, for example `sv_gravity 0` in some cases or `rcon_password newPassword` as it changes de password and needs to authenticate again.

 ```js
 const rcon = await RCON({